When a “Free Beach Parking Law” isn’t really a law

 Prior to the law being passed in 2021, Surfside Beach, North Myrtle Beach and Myrtle Beach each had a private-public partnership business call metered beach parking.

-The takings clause mandates that state law can not put those semi-private businesses out of business without the state compensating the cities for that loss of business.
+The takings clause mandates that the state Free Beach parking law can not put those semi-private businesses out of business without the state compensating the cities for that loss of business.

 BUREAUCRATIC INTERPRETATION